tuplejump/presentations/2016-orielly-webcast-fast-streaming/filodb-spark-streaming.md

 - Four tables, all of them single-partition queries
 - Two tables were switched from regular Cassandra tables to FiloDB tables.
 40-60 columns each, ~60k items in partition.
-- Scan times for those tables went down from 5-6 seconds to < 250ms
+- Scan times went down from 5-6 seconds to < 250ms

 For more details, please see blog post: XXXX